resilient-tech/india-compliance-docs/pages/docs/ewaybill-and-einvoice/gst_settings.md

 - **Invoice Value Threshold for e-Waybill Generation**
 As per the CGST Rules, the limit is Rs.50,000 which is set by default.
-But it may very state wise so, you can configure it as per applicable laws or ensure tighter internal controls.
+But it may vary state-wise so, you can configure it as per applicable laws or ensure tighter internal controls.
 Applicability of e-Waybill for Sales Invoice is checked based on this setting.

 ![e-Waybill Settings](./assets/e_waybill_settings.png)